danyangz/Slim/k8s.md

 WARNING: VNET_PREFIX is not set.
 Using 0.0.0.0/0.
 All connections are treated as virtual network connections.
 ```
-If it works, we can see following messages on above k8s-node-01 machine.
+If it works, we can see following messages on k8s-node-01 machine:
 ```
 [TRACE] New client with sock 4.
 [TRACE] result of pthread_create --> 0